State of New Jersey v. James R Watson

 This lady did not care.
 I asked her how much my fine would be.
 She pulled up the record.
 To find it, she asked for the Complaint number.
 About three digits into my reciting the number from the form, she brusquely interrupted to demand the prefix.
 "What's the prefix?"
 How was I to know that the number included letters.
 Remember, that was the part that the officer had torn off of the form.
 I did find two letters that he had handwritten nearby on the form.
 I assumed those to be the prefix.
 That seemed to work - she was now ready for the number.
 "You have to appear in court."
 What?
 I live in Oklahoma.
 Can't I just pay the fine?
 "No, sir.
 It says here: Mandatory Court Appearance".
 I protested.
 Surely, there is some provision for tourists or people who do not live anywhere near Newark, New Jersey.
 Nope.
 None.
 I asked to speak to a supervisor (I have learned that supervisors are usually better equipped and authorized to handle customer requests).
 I again clarified - there must be another option.
 I checked the Complaint.
 The box ‘Court Appearance Required' had not been checked.
 She put me back on hold.
 That dreaded hold.
 Fine, I hit the speaker button again and got back to whatever I was working on at my desk.
 After about 15 minutes of having the recording drilled into my subconscious, the line just went dead.
 Dead.
 No ‘goodbye' ‘seeya' ‘we don't care about you'.
 Nothing.
 Just dead.
 Shoot (which is not really the word I uttered, but its close).
 I did not want to call back.
 I set the Change of Court Date aside and got back to life.

 Thinking the Complaint was just one of those pesky life annoyances that I would deal with later, I put it out of my mind.
 I booked another trip to New York City for a week (I had tickets to see Shrek the Musical and Boeing, Boeing on Broadway).
 I took all the paperwork with me - the fare ticket, the credit card receipt, the original Complaint, and the Change of Court Date.
 I thought I would call again from New York.
 Which I did.
 Again, on hold.
 Again, the recording with the mechanical insincere voiceover.
 Again, the same response: Mandatory Court Appearance.
 So, I checked the website listed in the on-hold recording.
 I searched for the page that listed the amount of the fines for Fare Evasion.
 Many infractions were listed, but not that one.
 There was a link to email the court.
 Great.
 I wrote a nice yet persuasive email.
 I scanned the documents and attached those to the email.
 I wasn't asking for the fine to be dropped.
 I was asking for a way to send in payment to avoid the hassle of attending court in New Jersey.
-I must say, it was a great letter.
 I edited it and refined it until it said what I wanted in a positive cooperative manner.
 Phew, that should do it.
 I'll get a response, send in payment, and the Newark court ordeal will be over.
 About 5 days later, I saw an email in the Inbox from NJMC.
 Great, here's the news I had been waiting for.
 But, the reply was a form-letter format that only referred me to the website for instructions on how to pay.
 So far, no one on the planet had been able to tell me the amount of the fine.
 Phone calls, website, and email - all with no answer to a simple question of the amount of the fine.

 Now it was January 6.
 My court appearance was scheduled for Wensday, January 7 (that's how I spell Wensday - it makes more sense to me) at 5:00pm.
 Dang, now what.
 I decided to call back.
 This time, however, my call was answered by a more sympathetic ear.
 She was a bit surprised about my being from Oklahoma.
 She confirmed that the record glaring at her from the monitor in front of her stated Mandatory Court Appearance.
 I asked what I could do to pay the fine other than coming to court in Newark.
 I had a return flight scheduled to depart at 7:40pm - just a few hours after the court time.
 She said I could send a fax to the judge and hope that he would get it before the court convened.
 I copied the email I had written and put it into a document that I could print and fax.
 About this time, I decided I was tired of messing with this.
 I decided to just appear in court, at my scheduled date and time, and see what happens.
-The worst case, I thought at the time, would be that I would miss my flight, have to reschedule, and pay the reticketing fee.
+The worst case, would be that I would miss my flight, have to reschedule, and pay the reticketing fee.
 I could return to my apartment in Battery Park City and fly back to Oklahoma the next day.
 This decision made me feel good.
 I had been sweating it out about contacting the court and dealing with people and government bureaucracy.
 I decided to just go to Newark and deal with it.
 I was also curious why the system broke down - why I didn't receive an instruction form and why I had to appear in court even though the Complaint said No Court Appearance Required.

 Most of the day, Wednesday, January 7 - Jim's Court Date - I vacillated between being at peace with what I might face in the evening and being stressed out over what I might face in the evening.
 I had breakfast at the Ritz-Carlton as a last-hurrah treat for my final day in New York City before heading back to Oklahoma to begin teaching for what will likely be my very last semester of full-time college teaching.
 Breakfast was okay - you get more food at Denny's or IHop, and it was expensive.
 But, what the hell.
 Live a little.
 A vegetable omelet, some weird fancy potato patty, dry whole wheat toast (I ordered it dry), and, of course, my addiction - coffee.
 With cream and Splenda.
 The Ritz-Carlton is just 3 buildings away from my condo building and its an easy walk along Battery Place, past the Skyscraper Museum and the Museum of Jewish Heritage (that may not be the correct name, but its something like that).
 Inside the Ritz, where I never did have to open my own door, the environment was nice, and I enjoyed eavesdropping on the conversation to my right.
 Two attractive middle-aged women discussing their clients and the impact of the recession and the coming spring of more bad financial news.
 Across the room, sitting alone, was a businessman talking on his cell phone loud enough for all of us to get a pretty good understanding of why he was sitting alone.
 The rest of the day was spent cleaning the apartment, doing laundry, reading, and taking the trash and the recycle bins to the Refuse Closet down the hall in the Cove Club condominium.